enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 Engine parameters
 *****************

-These parameters gouvern the behaviour of the JQM engines.
+These parameters govern the behaviour of the JQM engines.

 There are three sets of engine parameters: